Scherzer's 9 K's, Avila RBI double lift Nats past Cards 1-0 - WHIZ News

+WASHINGTON (AP) — Wind that topped 30 mph and sent napkins twirling around Nationals Park rippled Max Scherzer’s white jersey and dried out his hands.

+His forearm was a little sore from trying to grip the baseball hard enough to control where it would go when he let it fly.
+He loaded the bases in the first inning and needed 49 pitches just to get through two.

-WASHINGTON (AP) — Max Scherzer struck out nine in six innings to move up to No. 21 on the career Ks leaderboard, and Alex Avila drove in the game’s lone run with one of his two doubles, helping the Washington Nationals edge the St. Louis Cardinals 1-0 on a windy Wednesday.
+Scherzer figured things out, retired 12 his last 13 batters and struck out nine in six innings to move up to No. 21 on the career K’s leaderboard, helping the Washington Nationals edge the St. Louis Cardinals 1-0 Wednesday.

-Scherzer (1-1) retired 12 of his last 13 batters, working in short sleeves as gusts of air topping 30 mph rippled his white jersey and sent napkins and other debris twirling around Nationals Park on a 50-degree late afternoon.
+“That’s when it gets fun,” the three-time Cy Young Award winner said.
+“All you can do is attack the zone and let them hit outs.”

+“He’s one of the best.
+He knows what he needs to do,” Nationals manager Dave Martinez said.
+“He had a rough go in the first inning and you could see him settling down a little bit.”

-It wasn’t easy early for Scherzer, who loaded the bases with one out in the first inning via a hit batter, infield single and walk, but got out of it by striking out Carlson and Matt Carpenter.
+Not before a bit of an adventure in the first, which included a hit batter, infield single and walk, but Scherzer (1-1) escaped by striking out Carlson and Matt Carpenter.

+“You get a guy on his heels a little bit … I did feel like we were going to be able to do some things, but he got better as he went,” Cardinals manager Mike Shildt said.
+“It would have been nice to cash in.”

 For the second game in a row, Nationals righty Tanner Rainey entered in relief in the seventh to protect a 1-0 lead.